 - Played straight, however, in the sequel Ōkamiden, where cutting down stalagmites to make bridges is a gameplay mechanic in two areas.

-- The second Legend of Kyrandia game has a similar situation: if Zanthia tries walking across the Quicksand Bog, she'll get sucked in and die.
+- The second The Legend of Kyrandia game has a similar situation: if Zanthia tries walking across the Quicksand Bog, she'll get sucked in and die.
 However, there's a tree nearby that's just the right height ...

 - Justified in Superhero League of Hoboken, where you have to use a size-amplifying superpower to make a tree grow to the right size before knocking it down and making a dam.
 (Later you have to return the tree to its original size to undo the dam.)

 - One of the standard Doodads (objects that are neither terrain nor player units, like... trees and bridges) in Warcraft III was one of these — a tree that became a bridge if you attacked it.
+It also splits down the middle when doing so, for some reason.

 - Happened once or twice in Rayman Revolution.